seia-soto/airi-sato/README.md

 ## Requirements

-To install this project, you need install following pre-requirements and dependencies.
+To install this project, you need to install following pre-requirements and dependencies.

 - `Node.JS` v10 or higher
 - `NPM` (installed with `Node.JS`)